-Sarah Gibbs ’18 (graduating in December 2017) is a junior at Grove City College pursuing a degree in political science.
+Sarah Gibbs ’18 (graduating in December 2017) is a senior at Grove City College pursuing a degree in political science.
 She was raised in Tennessee and began her college education at a university in South Carolina studying secondary education.
 After realizing that she wanted to have a greater impact than just in a single classroom she changed her major to political science and transferred to Grove City College in January 2016.
 Drawing on her past work experiences in the healthcare and education field as a home care assistant, a special education assistant, and a daycare teacher, Sarah plans to pursue a career that allows her to study and work to improve the health care and education systems.

 Sarah is a member of the Grove City College debate team.
 At her previous school, Sarah was a teacher in a community Bible club, was named the social studies education representative to the University Educators’ Association, and served as treasurer for her sorority.
 In her spare time, Sarah enjoys hiking, analyzing cinematic productions, and reading classic fiction.

-Kevin Kaufman ’18 is a junior political science major with minors in business and pre-law from Farmington, Connecticut.
+Kevin Kaufman ’18 is a senior political science major with minors in business and pre-law from Farmington, Connecticut.
 As a third generation Grover, Kevin chose to study at Grove City College because of his familiarity with the school’s steadfast commitment to defending individual and religious freedom and preserving free market principles.

 Kevin is currently exploring a career path in business strategy and development in non-profit political organizations.
 This past summer, Kevin interned at the Yankee Institute for Public Policy as a business development and policy research intern and as a state-based development fellow with the Charles Koch Institute in Washington, D.C.